- Solar advice hub

 You can start the sign-up process for E.ON Next Drive by getting a quote online.

-Then as long as you have a smart meter and EV or storage battery, you just have to provide your basic details – like your home address, how long you’ve lived there, and your phone number – and set up your direct debit.
+Then as long as you have a smart meter and EV, you just have to provide your basic details – like your home address, how long you’ve lived there, and your phone number – and set up your direct debit.

 Pick your tariff start date, accept the terms and conditions, and you’ll be good to go.